 Later, I raised the subject again.
 I stressed that I was worried because of his eyes: there might be a small child in front of the car.
-Without missing a beat but with a slight smile, he answered that there probably won’t be.
+Without missing a beat but with a slight smile, he answered, “But there probably won’t be.”

 He knew he was beaten and knew that he shouldn’t be driving.
 But he had loved his car for as long as I could remember – indeed, from before I was born.
 And now, in his old age, it gave him independence, and he liked the fact that it allowed him to be helpful to others.